momentohq/client-sdk-examples/java/README.md

   **throws**

   - `SdkClientException` if provided cacheName is null
   - `PermissionDeniedException` if `authToken` is invalid
   - `CacheNotFoundException` if a Momento Cache with `cacheName` doesn't exist
   - `InternalServerException` if Momento had an internal error while processing the request.

+- `Cache getOrCreateCache(String cacheName)`

+  Creates a `momento.sdk.Cache` client that can be used to interact with a Momento Cache

+  **throws**

+  - `SdkClientException` if provided cacheName is null
+  - `PermissionDeniedException` if `authToken` is invalid
+  - `CacheNotFoundException` if a Momento Cache with `cacheName` doesn't exist
+  - `InternalServerException` if Momento had an internal error while processing the request.

 **Interacting with Cache**